Preparing Your Vehicle for Transport - 10 Handy Tips

 - Secure Any Removable Parts - removable parts such as ski, luggage or bike racks should be secured or removed before transportation.
 Any side-view mirrors should be folded in and antennas retracted.
 Consider whether you want to remove any custom spoilers.
 If your vehicle is a convertible ensure the top is secure.

-- Remove All Personal Items - all personal items should be removed from the trunk and the vehicles interior.
-Items might include your GPS, car charger, custom stereo, after-market video and DVD player, TVs and radio faceplates.
+- Remove All Personal Items - all personal items should be removed from the trunk and the interior of the vehicle.
+Items might include your GPS, car charger, custom stereo, after-market video, and DVD player, TVs and radio faceplates.

 - Deactivate Alarm, Parking Passes and Toll Tags - always disable the vehicle alarm system to prevent it from going off unexpectedly.
 You’re not going to need automatic parking passes or toll tags during transportation so remove them from your vehicle.